 Who Qualifies or is Eligible for the J-1 Visa to get in the United States?

-This exchange program is for individuals to study, work, conduct research or teach.
+This exchange program is eligible for individuals who want to study, work, conduct research or teach in the US.

 To be eligible for the J-1 visa, applicants must be one of the following:

-- Trainees and interns in medicine, business, and other fields
+- Trainees and interns in medicine, business, or other fields

 - Secondary, college, and university students